 - Only 16% of patients would prefer to go to the emergency room for a minor ailment if they also could access Telemedicine services.

 - About 67% of patients said that using Telemedicine somewhat or significantly increases their satisfaction with medical care.

 To list a few reasons –

 1) Second opinions – I cannot stress how much of a godsend this feature is.
-The ability to get different, more informed opinions on your condition leaves the entire healthcare industry at your disposal.
+The ability to get different, more informed opinions, through video conferencing or video chat, on your condition leaves the entire healthcare industry at your disposal.
 Use it well.

 2) Rural/remote areas – With most of the healthcare providers focusing on cities and metros, rural areas and small towns often end up neglected or receive too little too late because of trickle effect.
 And, Telemedicine not only fills this gap, but provides exotic seasonings and toppings by connecting the user to top medical professionals in the country.

 3) Time-Saver – I lived in Mumbai and it took me over 4 hours for a medical consultation that lasted less than 20 minutes and this was not an exceptional day.
 This is the rule.